pawelzny/pawelzny.github.io/_posts/2018-02-19-make-your-own-ssl-tunnel.md

 categories: [ssl]
 ---

-App development may be imposible if external resources require connection over HTTPS.
+App development may be impossible if external resources require connection over HTTPS.
 For example Facebook Messenger require HTTPS connections in both directions.

 This is more than likely that your dev machine doesn't have public IP and installed SSL cert.